 - Performance Improvement: Sharper players are using this time of lower credit activities for improving their processes, products, and partnerships.

 - Downsizing & Closure: The recruitment market is inundated with ex-employees of these Fintechs.
-Few short-term lenders have already closed shop as they lost significant portfolio due to moratorium.
+Few short-term lenders have already closed shop as they lost significant portfolio due to the moratorium.

 B2B players like those providing banking data, KYC platform, Alternate Credit Platforms, and LOS / LMS will see higher traction in the next 12 months as more and more lenders will utilize them to become efficient.
 Significant funding will move towards the B2B segment as investors look for innovations in areas beyond direct lending.